IceWizard7/frostbyte-cpu/README.md

 static/* - A folder containing CSS and Images for the Simulator

+- static/* - A folder containing CSS and Images for the Simulator
-templates/index.html - An HTML Template for the Simulator
+- templates/index.html - An HTML Template for the Simulator

-app.py - Start script for the Simulator
+- app.py - Start script for the Simulator

 ## How can I create a program?